turingcompl33t/windows-internals/SecuringObjects/README.md

 - Higher trust SID = more powerful token
 - Listed in the kernel debugger as "TrustLevelSid" within the token object

+**Default Security Descriptor**

+One other member of an access token is a default security descriptor.
+This is the security descriptor that will be applied to all objects created by the process to which the token is attached in the event that a security descriptor is not explicitly specified (passing `NULL` or `nullptr` during object creation).

 **Kernel Debugging**

 - Use dt _TOKEN to view token structure